houkensjtu/Pygen/README.md

 # Pygen
-A python program for regenerator simulation
+A python program for regenerator simulation.

+## Add some description
+## test